 Is There a Difference Between Abuse and Neglect?

 While both refer to the emotional and/or physical mistreatment of one or more people, there is a key difference between abuse and neglect: action vs inaction.

 In summation, abuse is the physical or emotional mistreatment of an individual while neglect is when an individual (or individuals) fails to provide a standard amount of care that another person (or persons) requires.
-Regardless of the type of abuse or neglect, it is illegal to harm another person in any way and abusers need to be held accountable.
+Regardless of the type of abuse or neglect, it is illegal to harm another person in any way and abusers (and/or their enabling organizations or employers) need to be held accountable.
 Tommy James Law understands that confronting your abuser is a terrifying thought, but know that when you work with Tommy, he will do everything within the legal system’s power to protect you.

-Questions About Abuse and Neglect?
+Questions About Institutional Abuse and Neglect?
 Call Our Birmingham Office for a Consultation

 No one — not a man, woman or child — deserves to be abused and neglected by caretakers, employees of institutions or other individuals.
 It is against the law and you may be able to hold abusers and the institutions that enable them monetarily responsible for their actions.
 While it can be an intimidating thought to confront your abuser, know that there are people who can help and protect you along the way to your safe recovery.

 Tommy James Law knows how to help institutional abuse and neglect victims in Birmingham and across the state.
 For years, Tommy has successfully represented fellow citizens of Alabama who have suffered maltreatment.
 Tommy offers free consultations so you have the opportunity to sit down with him and talk about your case in detail.